sveltia/sveltia-cms/README.md

 - The deprecated Netlify Large Media service will not be supported.
 Consider other storage providers.
 - The deprecated Date widget will not be supported, as it has already been removed from Decap CMS 3.0.
 Use the DateTime widget instead.
 - Remark plugins will not be supported, as they are not compatible with our Lexical-based rich text editor.
 - [Undocumented methods](https://github.com/sveltia/sveltia-cms/blob/c69446da7bb0bab7405be741c0f92850c5dddfa8/src/main.js#L14-L37) exposed on the `window.CMS` object will not be implemented.
-This includes custom backends and custom media libraries, if any.
+This includes custom backends and custom media libraries, if any; we may support these features in the future, but our implementation would likely be incompatible with Netlify/Decap CMS.

 ### Current limitations